 Discover the world of Quantum Science and Technology in Munich!

-The MCQST Summer Student Program provides bachelor students worldwide the opportunity to gain an insight into research in Quantum Science and Technology (QST) at MCQST and its participating institutes.
+The MCQST Summer Bachelor Program provides undergraduate students worldwide the opportunity to gain an insight into research in Quantum Science and Technology (QST) at MCQST and its participating institutes.

 Within MCQST leading scientists from the disciplines of physics, mathematics, computer science, electrical engineering, material science, and chemistry, thrive to discover and understand the novel and unifying concepts in the interdisciplinary research fields of QST.
 They are working on making these concepts tangible and practical to develop next generation quantum devices.

 The MCQST Summer Student Program 2021 will take place online between from 11 to 16 July 2021.
 Due to the current Covid-19 pandemic, an in person event is unfortunately not feasible.

 The application phase for 2021 is over.
 We have received many outstanding applications and are grateful for your interest in the MCQST Summer Student Program.
 We want to examine each application thoroughly and therefore ask for your patience.
 Applicants will get notified about the outcome of their application at the beginning of May.